Family: Adenoviridae

 Morphology

 Fowl aviadenoviruses contain two fibers per vertex, with considerably different lengths in the case of fowl adenovirus 1 (FAdV-1) (Gelderblom and Maichle-Lauppe 1982).
 The morphology and number of fibers per vertex has not yet been determined for the other aviadenoviruses.
-However, presently 15 non-fowl aviadenovirus types are known with genomes having two fiber genes with different lengths (versus six types with one fiber gene) and these two fibers are expected to be different in length.
-The genomes with two different fibers are those of FAdV-1, fowl adenovirus 4 (FAdV-4), fowl adenovirus 10 (FAdV-10), turkey adenovirus 1 (TAdV-1), turkey adenovirus 5 (TAdV-5), duck adenovirus 3 (DAdV-3), duck adenovirus 4 (DAdV-4), duck adenovirus 6 (DAdV-6), goose adenovirus 4 (GoAdV-4), pigeon adenovirus 1 (PiAdV-1), pigeon adenovirus 2 (PiAdV-2), psittacine adenovirus 1 (PsAdV-1), psittacine adenovirus 4 (PsAdV-4), psittacine adenovirus 12 (PsAdV-12), white-eyed parakeet adenovirus 2, owl adenovirus 1 (from Indian eagle-owl), tawny frogmouth adenovirus and great cormorant adenovirus (Zhang et al., 2016, Huang et al., 2020, Kobayashi et al., 2022, Athukorala et al., 2023, Karamendin et al., 2024).
-Other aviadenoviruses (fowl adenovirus 2, fowl adenovirus 3, fowl adenovirus 5, fowl adenovirus 6, fowl adenovirus 7, fowl adenovirus 8a, fowl adenovirus 8b, fowl adenovirus 9, fowl adenovirus 11, duck adenovirus 2 (DAdV-2), turkey adenovirus 4, crane adenovirus 1 and falcon adenovirus 1 (from American kestrel) have only one fiber gene (https://sites.google.com/site/adenoseq/).
+However, 19 non-fowl aviadenovirus types are presently known with genomes having two fiber genes of different lengths (versus five types with one fiber gene) and these two fibers are expected to be different in length.
+The genomes with two different fibers are those of falcon adenovirus 1 (from American kestrel), FAdV-1, fowl adenovirus 4 (FAdV-4), fowl adenovirus 10 (FAdV-10), turkey adenovirus 1 (TAdV-1), turkey adenovirus 5 (TAdV-5), duck adenovirus 3 (DAdV-3), duck adenovirus 4 (DAdV-4), duck adenovirus 6 (DAdV-6), goose adenovirus 4 (GoAdV-4), pigeon adenovirus 1 (PiAdV-1), pigeon adenovirus 2 (PiAdV-2), psittacine adenovirus 1 (PsAdV-1), psittacine adenovirus 4 (PsAdV-4), psittacine adenovirus 12 (PsAdV-12), white-eyed parakeet adenovirus 2, owl adenovirus 1 (from Indian eagle-owl), tawny frogmouth adenovirus, great cormorant adenovirus (Zhang et al., 2016, Huang et al., 2020, Kobayashi et al., 2022, Athukorala et al., 2023, Karamendin et al., 2024b), black-naped oriole adenovirus (Zheng et al., 2022) and Timneh grey parrot adenovirus (Das et al., 2024).
+Other aviadenoviruses (fowl adenovirus 2, fowl adenovirus 3, fowl adenovirus 5, fowl adenovirus 6, fowl adenovirus 7, fowl adenovirus 8a, fowl adenovirus 8b, fowl adenovirus 9, fowl adenovirus 11, duck adenovirus 2 (DAdV-2), turkey adenovirus 4, crane adenovirus 1, Eurasian siskin adenovirus 2 and Eurasian scops owl adenovirus 1 have only one fiber gene (https://sites.google.com/site/adenoseq).
 To ascertain whether the non-fowl adenoviruses also possess two fibers on the same vertex, electron microscopy would be required.
 The 3D structures of the FAdV-1 long and short fibers have been established (Guardado-Calvo et al., 2007, El Bakkouri et al., 2008).

 Physicochemical and physical properties